8. VFIO Library

 echo DEV | sudo tee /sys/bus/platform/drivers/vfio-platform/bind

-int dao_vfio_platform_init(void);
+int dao_vfio_init(void);

-int dao_vfio_platform_device_setup(const char *dev_name, struct dao_vfio_platform_device *pdev);
+int dao_vfio_device_setup(const char *dev_name, struct dao_vfio_device *pdev);

 struct dao_vfio_mem_resouce {